Planning a weekend in Turin with the kids? Great choice!

 Valentino Park, like a medieval village

-It is a huge green space along the banks of the Po, with playgrounds, cycle paths, large areas to lie down and refreshment points.
-Inside you can visit the Botanical Garden.
+The park, located along the banks of the Po, is equipped with playgrounds, cycle paths, vast areas in which to play or simply lie in the sun, during the warmer season, and refreshment points.
+Inside, the Botanical Garden can be visited.

-In the Parco del Valentino is a must for children: Il Borgo medievale, a faithful reproduction, erected in the late nineteenth century, of an ancient feudal village.
+In the Valentino park, children with a passion for fantasy, castles and knights should visit the Medieval Village: the village is a faithful reproduction, erected in the late 19th century, of an ancient feudal castle.

 See Turin “from below”: City Sightseeing and the Historic Tram number 7